|

 sudo systemctl restart postgresql-13

-Create the extension using the CREATE EXTENSION
+Create the extension using the CREATE EXTENSION command.

 postgres=# CREATE EXTENSION pg_stat_monitor;